-Biomechanical criteria for collaborative industrial robots according to the paradigm of "power and force limiting" (see ISO 10218-1, section 5.10.5) As a result the technical specification ISO/TS 15066 is being developed to describe basic forms of collaborative operation.
+Biomechanical criteria for collaborative industrial robots according to the paradigm of "power and force limiting" (see ISO 10218-1, section 5.10.5) As a result the technical specification ISO/TS 15066 has been developed and published in 2016 to describe basic forms of collaborative operation for industrial robots.
+ISO/TS 15066 defines quasi-static and transient contacts for ensuring human safety and also presents force limits for adults based on pain sensitivity thresholds for 29 points on the body.
+The main technical committee for robot standardisation is ISO TC 299 "Robotics".

-Standardising safety in human-centred environments is also important.
-There is a need for the standardization of physical safety requirements for such robots applications.
+Standardising safety in wider human-centred environments is also important and there is a need for the standardization of physical safety requirements for such robot applications.

-Standardising safety for physical human robot interaction (HRI) regards bi-directional physical contact between human and robot,.
+Standardising safety for physical human robot interaction (HRI) regards bi-directional physical contact between human and robot.
 This poses the challenge of ensuring those contacts are safe, and the robot is not causing any type of harm (electric shock, injury, etc.) to the human.

-With regard to service robots, where robots and humans share the same workspace WG7 has produced the new standard ISO 13482, published in February 2014.
+With regard to service robots, where robots and humans share the same workspace WG2 has produced the new standard ISO 13482, published in February 2014.
 This covers applications where the operational spaces for personal care robots facilitate closer human-robot interaction; these include the following: monitored space, safeguarded space, protective stop space and restrictive space.
 The problem of human sensing for safety remains a key topic.